I have been reviewing every service provider that we have worked with over the course of moving into our new home. This one has been long pending.

 - A gallery wall with exposed bricks in white as the background.

 After three iterations, this was the final design.

-Why it did not work for us and what I recommended then to make it a better experience:
+Why it did not work for us and why I wouldn’t recommend:

 - Only online vendors, so the options were limited.
 For instance, the size of the shoe rack needed.
 Or, installation of granite or switching plug points etc.

 - Gap in understanding and interpreting customer’s requirements.
 Many of the items I still bought online from Pepperfry, Urban Ladder and such after doing our own research that matched our tastes.